Locations

 The lesser-known problematic protein wreaking havoc on the brain: TDP-43

-Scientists have linked the progression of Alzheimer’s to the buildup of certain kinds of protein in the brain, which malfunction and gum up communication between...
+Scientists have linked the progression of Alzheimer’s to the buildup of certain kinds of protein in the brain.
+Sometimes, these proteins malfunction and gum up...

 Could Drugs for Other Diseases Be the Answer to Treating Alzheimer’s?